Original Joe's: Original Joe's Westlake

 Joe's of Westlake closed its doors at the end of January 2014 since its inception in 1956 by Bruno Scatena, a former business partner of Tony Rodin at Original Joe's in San Francisco.

-In the early 1980s, Bruno Scatena's daughter assumed management responsibilities of the restaurant after her father's passing.
+In the early 1980s, Bruno Scatena's daughter assumed management responsibilities of the restaurant after her father's death.
 When she realized she could no longer operate the restaurant herself, she arranged to sell the building and land to the Duggan Family in 2014.
 After a two-year closure for extensive front-to-back renovations, the restaurant re-opened in February 2016 as the brand's second location and dubbed Original Joe's Westlake.

+Original Joe's San Jose

+The Original Joe's San Jose is the oldest remaining restaurant in the former Original Joe's local chain, however since 1980 it has been independently owned (from the San Francisco and Westlake locations) and it is technically not affiliated anymore.